-- The following protocol is designed for a typical western blot transfer setup.
-If using an automated or fast-transfer system, please follow that device's protocol. - Multiplex fluorescence western detection requires an imaging system capable of detecting multiple fluorescent conjugates.
-For best results, use a gel imager or scanner specifically designed for imaging fluorescent blots. - Reducing or non-reducing SDS-PAGE may be optimal for detecting different proteins.
-We recommend checking the literature for your target protein of interest, or comparing reducing and non-reduced samples to determine the optimal conditions. - Far-red or near-infrared dyes are optimal for fluorescent western, because background is lower in these wavelengths.
-Visible fluorescent dyes can be used, but generally will have lower signal-to-noise ratio due to higher autofluorescence of proteins and blotting membranes in the visible spectrum. - Optimal protein loading amount varies depending on detection method and target expression level, but ranges between 1-10 ug/lane for most applications. - As a protein marker, we recommend using PeacockTM Prestained Protein Markers which have bands that range from 8 kDa to 245 kDa.
-The bands fluoresce in the 700 channel and are colored blue and red so you can monitor your gel electrophoresis and transfer.
-We recommend using 1.5-3 uL of ladder per lane for fluorescence detection (see Products for Immunofluorescence). - Blue tracking dyes in SDS-PAGE loading buffer can fluoresce in the far-red/near-infrared spectra; loading buffer with an orange tracking dye is recommended for fluorescent western detection.
-Biotium offers a 4X Protein Loading Buffer with Orange Tracking Dye for fluorescent western blots (see Products for Immunofluorescence). - We recommend using low-fluorescence PVDF for fluorescent western blot detection.
+- Multiplex fluorescence western detection requires an imaging system capable of detecting multiple fluorescent conjugates.
+For best results, use a gel imager or scanner specifically designed for imaging fluorescent blots. - Check the primary antibody supplier's recommendations and literature to determine whether you should use reducing or non-reducing SDS-PAGE for your target/antibody of interest. - Far-red or near-infrared dyes are optimal for fluorescent western, because background is lower in these wavelengths.
+Visible fluorescent dyes can be used, but generally will have lower signal-to-noise ratio due to higher autofluorescence of proteins and blotting membranes in the visible spectrum. - Optimal protein loading amount varies depending on detection method and target expression level, but ranges between 1-10 ug/lane for most applications. - As a protein marker, we recommend using PeacockTM Prestained Protein Markers (Cat.
+No. 21530, 21531), which have bands that range from 8 kDa to 245 kDa.
+The bands fluoresce in the 700 channel and are visibly colored blue and red, so you can monitor your gel electrophoresis and transfer.
+We recommend using 1.5-3 uL of ladder per lane for fluorescence detection. - Blue tracking dyes in SDS-PAGE loading buffer can fluoresce in the far-red/near-infrared spectra; loading buffer with an orange tracking dye is recommended for fluorescent western detection.
+Biotium offers a 4X Protein Loading Buffer with Orange Tracking Dye (Cat.
+No. 40136) for fluorescent western blots.

+- We recommend using low-fluorescence PVDF for fluorescent western blot detection.
 Nitrocellulose membranes may also be used and in our experience have shown similar background fluorescence to low-fluorescence PVDF. - Ponceau S Solution is not recommended for near-IR western blots due to its poor sensitivity for low loading amounts, especially on PVDF.
-For total protein staining, we recommend VersaBlotTM Total Protein Normalization Kits due to their exceptional linearity, ease of use, and downstream reversibility for

-- multi-color analysis (see Products for Immunofluorescence). - 9 cm2 petri dishes hold 5-10 mL and are convenient for washing and incubating mini-blots.
+For total protein staining, we recommend VersaBlotTM Total Protein Normalization Kits (Cat.
+No. 33025, 33026) due to their exceptional linearity, ease-of-use, and downstream reversibility for multi-color analysis. - 9 cm2 petri dishes hold 5-10 mL and are convenient for washing and incubating mini-blots.
 Alternatively, commercially available black blotting boxes for fluorescent westerns come in a variety of sizes for blots or membrane strips. - Either phosphate-buffered saline (PBS) or Tris-buffered saline (TBS) can be used for fluorescent western detection with similar results. - BSA, non-fat dry milk, and fish gelatin can be used for western blot blocking and antibody dilution buffers.
-These blocking agents are usually used at 1-5% in PBS (or TBS) + 0.1% Tween®-20.
-Commercially available blocking buffers developed specifically for fluorescent western detection, such as our TrueBlack® WB Blocking Buffer, can give lower background than other blocking agents. - It may be desirable to minimize the volume of antibody solutions used for blotting by using sealable bags or small containers.
+These blocking agents are usually used at 1-5% in PBS (or TBS) + 0.1% Tween®20.
+Commercially available blocking buffers developed specifically for fluorescent western detection, such as our TrueBlack® WB Blocking Buffer (Cat.
+No. 23013A-500mL), can give lower background than other blocking agents. - It may be desirable to minimize the volume of antibody solutions used for blotting by using sealable bags or small containers.
 Enough solution should be used to freely move across the blot without trapping bubbles. - For blocking and wash steps, always use plenty of liquid to cover the blot.
 Use 5-10 mL buffer for a mini-blot.
 The blot should move freely in the buffer.